cytoscape/cytoscape-manual/docs/Enrichment_Table.md

 ## Filter Results
 There are couple of parameters based on which you can filter the table by categories and evidence code:

-- Click the **Filter Enrichment table** button with filter icon to access the filters.
+- Click the **Filter enrichment table** button with filter icon to access the filters.
 - Select **Gene Ontology Biological Process** in the categories.
-Click ok.
+Click **OK**.
 You will see a filtered table, and a summary of the number of filtered versus all rows at the top of the table.
 - Open the filter panel again and check **Remove redundant terms**.
 Click ok to see terms with both filters applied.

 ![](_static/images/Enrichment_Table/filter.png)